dan-mccoy/Week-7-Project-WordPress-vs.-Kali/README.md

     - Tested in version: Word Press 4.2
     - Fixed in version: patched WordPress 4.6.1
   - [x] GIF Walkthrough: <img src='XSS.gif' title='WordPress Username Enumeration' width='' alt='' />
-  - [ ] Steps to recreate:
+  - [x] Steps to recreate: Appon leaving a comment there is a vunribulity where if you enter code in you can get a link to pop up in the comment section who may proceed to embed cross site scripting on their post.
+This may be used for privilege escalation if users of admin privileges were to view the pages.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)

 1. (Required) Vulnerability Name
-  - [ ] Summary:
+  - [x] Summary:
-    - Vulnerability types:
+    - Vulnerability types: CSRF
-    - Tested in version:
+    - Tested in version: 4.2
-    - Fixed in version:
+    - Fixed in version: 4.2.1
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate:
   - [ ] Affected source code: